 - High special event attendance expectations

-- Must complete the JIBC Ground Search and Rescue certification (provided by the team)
+- Must complete the JIBC Ground Search and Rescue certification (integrated into the 2 year program)

 - Must complete a wilderness first aid course (provided the team)